mdv10/InterSystems-Reports-Samples/README.md

 3) Unzip the folder InterSystems-Reports-Samples-Main.
 4) Copy the subfolder BISamplesReports, and place it in your Logi Designer file structure under \Demo\Reports.
 <br /> Example: C:\LogiReport\Designer\Demo\Reports\BISamplesReports
-5) Edit the file BISamplescat.xml and adjust JDBCConnection values to match your IRIS instance.
+5) Edit the file BISamples.cat.xml and adjust the JDBCConnection values to match your IRIS instance.
 The default values are:
 <br /> User:     SuperUser
 <br /> Password: SYS
 <br /> URL:      jdbc:IRIS://localhost:51773/SAMPLES